loporrit/SelfHosting/Mare/README.md

 * Mare's cache file format is not compatible with Loporrit, due to using a different file compression format.
 * The databases are not compatible.
 * The clients are not compatible with each-others' servers.
-* Mare requires that you accept websocket connections directly on the domain specified in the `wss://` server URL.
+* Mare requires that you accept hub connections directly on the domain specified in the `wss://` server URL.
 * Mare does not support the use of cold storage on sharded file-servers.
 * There are some small configuration differences, and additional endpoints must be configured.
 * Registering an account on a Mare server is only possible via Discord, and requires lodestone authentication.
 You will not be able to easily test the service until you get the Discord bot up and running to register an account.
 * Thus, setting up a Discord bot (and ideally also Discord OAuth application) is required without extensive code changes.
-Discord bot service for Loporrit is only useful for sending admin messages and handling profile reports.
+(The discord bot service for Loporrit is only useful for sending admin messages and handling profile reports.)

 # Pre-requisites